|

 Please be with us at competitions yet to come, And know we include you in all our fun.

-So look over us and guide us, help us to be strong, Your memories will never steer us wrong.
+So look over us and guide us, help us to be strong, Your memories will never steer us

 This isn't goodbye, just so long, Please keep our spirits strong.